drcscodes/drcs.codes/res/ai/slides/adversarial-search.md

 Chess has an average branching factor of 35 and an average game has a depth of 80.

 - $O(b^m) = 35^80 \sim 10^123$ states

+Clearly, minimax won't work for Chess.
+After we briefly consider multiplayer games we'll learn a modification to minimax that makes games like Chess tractable.

 ## Multiplayer Games